Do I Need Public Liability Insurance for an Event?

 What is the difference between Public Liability and Employer’s Liability?

-Well as we know, Public Liability Insurance covers claims made by members of the public.
+Well as we know, public liability insurance will cover claims made by members of the public.
 Employers’ Liability Insurance covers you for claims made by employees that have experienced accidents or injury at your business.

 Of course if you are self-employed and work alone, this type of insurance isn’t something you need to consider.
 If you employ one or more employees, requires you to at least have a minimum level of insurance in affect.

-If you’re holding an event such as a music festival or exhibition at a venue, they may require proof of Public Liability Insurance before they allow you to go forward with the booking.
+If you’re holding an event at a third party venue, such as a music festival or exhibition at a nightclub, the venue owners will most likely ask for proof of public liability insurance before allowing you to go forward with the booking.

-You’re responsible for both your business/event and the members of public that come into contact with your business or services.
+You’re responsible for both your event and the members of public that come into contact with your business or services.

 Having Public Liability Insurance in place gives your business the financial protection it needs to still operate, should you be hit by a large claim.
 Paying legal and hospital fees can be the breaking point that puts you out of business, especially if you’re a small events company.